r-hub/rhub/inst/README.markdown

 ### Sanitizers for compiled code

-r-hub provides a special Docker image to run Address Sanitizer (ASAN) and Undefined Behavior Sanitizer (UBSAN).
+R-hub provides a special Docker image to run Address Sanitizer (ASAN) and Undefined Behavior Sanitizer (UBSAN).
 This is based on the `r-devel-san` image of the [Rocker project](https://github.com/rocker-org/r-devel-san).